 I hope you’re feelin’ Fall patterns with apples, pumpkins, leaves, and pretty warm colors because they’re coming!

-You can purchase an ad-free downloadable pdf for this pattern for $1.00 in my Ravelry shop to help me make more free patterns for this blog.
+You can purchase an ad-free downloadable pdf for this pattern in my Ravelry shop to help me make more free patterns for this blog.